negativenagesh/ArogyaMitra/README.md

 * Vector embeddings are numerical representations of data items (like text, images, or audio) in a high-dimensional space.
 Each item is converted into a vector (a list of numbers), capturing its semantic meaning and relationships with other items.

+2. Why Create Vector Embeddings Here?

+* Semantic Understanding

+Embeddings capture the semantic meaning of text chunks, allowing for better representation and comparison of text data.
+They help in understanding and retrieving text based on content similarity rather than just keyword matching.

+* Efficient Search and Retrieval:

+By converting text into vectors, you can use similarity search techniques to quickly find and retrieve relevant information from large datasets.
+This is crucial for building effective search engines or recommendation systems.

+* Scalability:

+Embeddings allow handling and querying large volumes of text data efficiently.
+Pinecone, in this case, is optimized for managing and searching vector embeddings at scale.